+Instant Pot Sloppy Joes are just yummy!
 Delicious, tangy, and a little sweet, with lots of ground beef, and the perfect amount of sauce.
-Instant Pot Sloppy Joes are just that, and piled on a soft hamburger bun, they are one of the classic American comfort foods from my childhood.
-Pressure Cooker sloppy Joes?
-Sure, they are a one-pot meal that can feed the whole family.
+Piled onto a soft hamburger bun, they are one of the classic American comfort foods from my childhood.
+Pressure Cooker sloppy Joes are a one-pot meal that can feed the whole family.
 Very kid friendly!

 Instant Pot Sloppy Joes

 When I was a kid we ate so many wonderful meals that mom made us.
 Sloppy Joes were a favorite of mine. all of that saucy ground beef that was kinda tangy and kinda sweet, piled on a bun.
 Yum!